Bill0412/bandwagonhost-tutorial/README.md

 ## Free VPN list(Updating)<a id="free-vpn"></a>

    * *You can use this service to temporarily connect to the real Internet for free to buy finish the setup easily: https://github.com/yinghuocho/firefly-proxy . <br> (Tip: it is in fact much more stable than Bandwagonhost, so you may want to use this as your main option for bypass the GFW (Greate Firewall) of China.)*

-   * *You can download the [u.zip](u.zip) file and try out this VPN by yourself.
-It's secure and fast, but with some wicked ads.*
+  * <a id="u-by-falun"></a>*You can download the [u.zip](u.zip) file and try out this VPN for **Windows** by yourself.
+It's secure, extremely fast and totally free, but with some ads since it's sponsored by Falun Dafa, which I suggest you to ignore while using it.
+(Alternatively, you can download the file directly from the link [here](https://git.io/vEJlj).)
+The **Android .apk** file is also available from [here](u108.apk)).*

 ## Issues to be solved in this tutorial(Will be solved in later updates):